FedBiCross: Personalized One-Shot Federated Learning on Medical Images: Methodology

-Our key insight is that \textbf{the usefulness of cross-cluster knowledge should be measured by its effect on the target cluster's performance}.
+The central idea behind our bi-level formulation is that \textbf{the usefulness of cross-cluster knowledge should be measured by its effect on the target cluster's performance}.
 This naturally leads to a bi-level optimization formulation: the \emph{inner level} trains the cluster model using weighted cross-cluster data, while the \emph{outer level} evaluates the resulting model on the target cluster's validation set and adjusts the weights accordingly.
+To enable this, we partition each synthetic \emph{batch} into training and validation subsets: for every batch of $B$ samples generated at any iteration $t$, a fixed index partition $\mathcal{I}^{\text{train}} \cup \mathcal{I}^{\text{val}} = \{1, \ldots, B\}$ with $\mathcal{I}^{\text{train}} \cap \mathcal{I}^{\text{val}} = \emptyset$ assigns samples to training and validation.
+The superscripts $\hat{\bm{x}}_k^{(t, \text{train})}$ and $\hat{\bm{x}}_k^{(t, \text{val})}$ denote these within-batch splits at iteration $t$.